intel/pepc/docs/misc-tsc-amperf.md

 TSC gives the fraction of time spent in C0 state.

 Because MPERF and TSC are based on different clocks (bus clock vs crystal clock), they run at slightly different rates.
-Therefore, ratio is not precisely accurate, but good enough for practical purposes.
+Therefore, the ratio is not precisely accurate, but good enough for practical purposes.

 However, Intel SDM explicitly states that there is no architecturally defined meaning for MPERF other than its ratio with APERF.
 So this calculation is based on practical experience rather than official documentation, and it may not hold true in the future.
 However, it has been working reliably for many years on a variety of Intel platforms (all platforms I've worked with).
-The tool is open source, and if there was a propblem with this calculation, someone would propbably have reported it by now.
+The tool is open source, and if there was a problem with this calculation, someone would probably have reported it by now.
 If this ever breaks, a possible solution could be to use the CPU_CLK_UNHALTED.REF_TSC performance counter instead of MPERF.